Tuto: choosing the right size and dimension for your bicycle inner tube

 What are the different tube dimensions and how do I measure them?

-Inner tube dimensions are determined by their diameter and width, which must be compatible with those of the tire.
+Tube dimensions are determined by their diameter and width, which must be compatible with those of the tire.
 Measurements can be indicated according to different systems, including the ETRTO standard (in mm), the French standard (in mm) and the English standard (in inches).
-To measure your inner tube, check the information on the side of the tire, which generally displays two numbers separated by a letter (e.g. 26x2.10), where the first number indicates the diameter and the second, the width.
+To measure your inner tube, check the information on the side of the tire, which usually displays two numbers separated by a letter (e.g. 26x2.10), where the first number indicates the diameter and the second, the width.

-What are the advantages and disadvantages of different tube thicknesses?
+What are the advantages and disadvantages of inner tubes of different thicknesses?

 Inner tubes of different thicknesses have advantages and disadvantages that vary according to bike, use and riding conditions.
-To summarize
+In summary:

 • Thick inner tubes: More resistant to punctures, but heavier and less efficient in terms of performance and comfort.